Italy begins enforcing one of the world’s strictest workplace vaccine mandates, risking blowback

-The new rules are supported by a majority of Italians, but also prompted violent protests last weekend — and experts have warned about the possibility of major disruptions everywhere from farms to factories.
+The new rules are supported by a majority of Italians, but they also prompted violent protests last weekend — and experts have warned about the possibility of disruptions from farms to factories.

-As part of the measures, workers without a Green Passes can be suspended without pay.
-A Green Pass can be obtained with a negative test, but workers who go that route would need to be retested every few days; Italian media has reported that swabs are suddenly in such demand that some pharmacies are hiring new employees and extending hours.
+As part of the measures, workers without a Green Pass can be suspended without pay.
+A Green Pass can be obtained with a negative coronavirus test, but workers who go that route would need to be retested every few days; Italian media has reported that swabs are suddenly in such demand that some pharmacies are hiring new employees and extending hours.

-“The day of truth,” the Italian newspaper La Repubblica said in its front page headline, reflecting widespread uncertainty about how the policy will play out.
+“The day of truth,” the Italian newspaper La Repubblica said on its front page, reflecting widespread uncertainty about how the policy will play out.

-In interviews over the last week, employers and union leaders say the policy is causing divisions among workers, as increased absences will complicate shift schedules and production.
+In interviews over the past week, employers and union leaders say the policy is dividing workers, as increased absences will complicate shift schedules and production.

 Some companies are scrapping vacations for the weeks ahead, suddenly uncertain about how many workers will show up.
-The research company Teneo says somewhere between 2.2 to 2.5 million of Italy’s 23 million workers are unvaccinated, and in some crucial sectors — including at ports — the rate of unvaccinated workers nears 40 percent.
-The firm also noted about 60,000 members of Italy’s police force are not vaccinated.
+The research company Teneo says somewhere between 2.2 million to 2.5 million of Italy’s 23 million workers are unvaccinated, and in some crucial sectors — including at ports — the rate of unvaccinated workers nears 40 percent.
+The firm also noted that about 60,000 members of Italy’s police force are not vaccinated.

 Since midsummer, Italy has shown more willingness than other Western nations to use the government-issued health certificate as a tool to influence the unvaccinated.
 As a result, Italian society is beginning to separate into different tiers of privilege — in a way that might have seemed far-fetched a year ago.
-Those with a Green Pass can dine indoors, go to a museum, see a concert, and board a high-speed train.
+Those with a Green Pass can dine indoors, go to a museum, see a concert and board a high-speed train.
 Those without a Green Pass cannot.

 The country has a fairly high vaccination rate — 80 percent of the eligible population is now fully inoculated.
 And that rate, along with near-universal indoor mask-wearing, has helped the country avoid a fierce delta variant wave.